vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 </p>
 </details>

-### Dividing Liquidity Fees Between LPs
+### Dividing liquidity fees between LPs

-Distribution of fees between LPs is performed in a couple of steps, first at the time of a trade and then with a final rebalancing at the end of each epoch.
+Distribution of fees between LPs is performed in several steps, first at the time of a trade and then with a final rebalancing at the end of each epoch.

-- **Probability of Trading**: For each price level, the risk model implies a **Probability of Trading**, which is based on the cumulative distribution of a lognormal function between the tightest price monitoring bounds currently for the market and best bid/ask.
-The network parameter `minProbabilityOfTrading` defines a minimum value for the probability of trading at a given price level.
+- **Probability of trading**: For each price level, the risk model implies a probability of trading based on the cumulative distribution of a lognormal function between the tightest price monitoring bounds currently for the market and best bid/ask.
+The network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.minimum.probabilityOfTrading.lpOrders" hideValue={true} /> defines a minimum value for the probability of trading at a given price level.
-    1. Parameters `mu`, `tau` and `sigma` are taken from the individual market's risk model, additionally `tau_scaling` is taken from the relevant network parameter.
+    1. Parameters `mu`, `tau` and `sigma` are taken from the individual market's risk model, additionally `tau_scaling` is taken from the relevant network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.probabilityOfTrading.tau.scaling" hideValue={true} />
     2. For a price on the buy side, calculate the cdf between `min_valid_price` (the lowest price within the tightest price monitoring boundaries) and the `price`, normalising for a sum of `1` between `min_valid_price` and `best_bid`.
     3. For a price on the buy side, calculate the cdf between the `price` and  `max_valid_price` (the highest price within the tightest price monitoring boundaries), normalising for a sum of `1` between `best_ask` and `max_valid_price`.
     4. Define a lognormal distribution `D` with: